ykm2234/cleaning-data/README.md

 In our script run_analysis.R,

+The Samsung data is assumed to be in a folder called "UCI".

 `train_x` is a data frame of the measurements from “UCI/train/X_train.txt"

 `train_y` stores the activity numbers from "UCI/train/Y_train.txt"